You are using an outdated browser. Please upgrade your browser to improve your experience.

 Show your appreciation

-Offer to assist with the transition
+Offer to help with the transition

-Ask for clarification on your retirement benefits
+Ask for clarity on your retirement benefits

 Leave contact details so you can stay in touch